Tendonitis

 Follow these steps for 2 to 3 days to help manage pain and to support the tendon.

-• Ice – put an ice pack (you could use a bag of frozen peas wrapped in a tea towel) on the injury for up to 20 minutes every 2 to 3 hours
+• Ice – put an ice pack (or try a bag of frozen peas) wrapped in a tea towel on the tendon for up to 20 minutes every 2 to 3 hours

-• Support – wrap an elastic bandage around the area, use a bue bandage, or use a soft brace. you can buy these from pharmacies.
+• Support – wrap an elastic bandage around the area, use a tube bandage, or use a soft brace. you can buy these from pharmacies.
 It should be snug, not tight.

 It's important to take a bandage or brace off before going to bed.

-When you can move the injured area without pain stopping you, try to keep moving it so the tendon doesn't become stiff.
+When you're able to move the injured area without pain stopping you, try to keep moving it so the tendon does not become stiff.

 To help prevent further injury or pain, try to avoid: